 Maximum Points in a Given Year

 The maximum number of Retirement Points a servicemember can earn in any given year is 365 (366 in leap years).
 This corresponds to serving every day on active duty (or an equivalent number of service Points).
-You will note that you cannot double dip on Retirement Points and do correspondence courses or other service to earn more than 365 Points in a given year.
+You will note that you cannot double dip on Retirement Points and do correspondence courses or other services to earn more than 365 Points in a given year.

 By law, there is a cap on the number of inactive duty points that can be accrued for retirement in a given year.